n8nhackers/n8n-nodes-brightdata/README.md

 # n8n-nodes-brightdata

 This is an n8n community node.
-It helps you to use [BrightData APIs](https://docs.brightdata.com/scraping-automation/introduction) from n8n.
+It helps you to use [Bright Data APIs](https://docs.brightdata.com/scraping-automation/introduction) from n8n.

 If you have any questions or remarks please [contact me](mailto:contact@n8nhackers.com).